top of page

 jcrawford@pacific.edu

-Music Production Statement
+Music Production Process

 About Prof Jeff

 Professor Emeritus Jeff Crawford is a professor of music technology and the recording arts.
 He taught at the University of the Pacific’s Conservatory of Music in Stockton California for 24-years and is now a retired.
 He was with the University since 1987 when he began working as Production Director for KUOP Public Radio.
 Prof Jeff managed the Conservatory’s three Owen Hall Recording Studios, and provided engineering services to Pac Avenue Records, the Conservatory’s record label.
 Prof Jeff is an electronic music composer, sound designer, recording arts instructor, audio engineer, music producer, published poet, songwriter, video animator, and founder of the Church of Universal Spirituality.
-He is the co-author of numerous articles for the online magazine, Echoes, published by Disc Makers, and has composed to date, 16 full-length unpublished electronic music albums.
+He is the co-author of numerous articles for the online magazine, Echoes, published by Disc Makers, and has composed multiple full-length unpublished electronic music albums.
 With his vintage collection of analog synthesizers, huge library of plug-in instruments and original presets, along with his unique compositional style and cultural observations, Prof Jeff’s music production and artistic skills are clearly one-of-a-kind.

 If you would like to contact Prof Jeff and discuss a project you are interested in producing, or just talk about the art of electronic music production, or make a comment on the website, you can email him at: jcrawford@pacific.edu